luizcurti/serverless-localstack-node/readme.md

-# Nodeless - Image indexr on AWS Lambda
+# Nodeless - Image index on AWS Lambda

 This project consists of an AWS Lambda function for automatically optimizing images stored in Amazon S3.
 It resizes images to a maximum of **1280x720** pixels and converts them to **JPEG** with indexd quality.